Internal agents

 Monday morning, your auditor asks who authorized the agent that tried to export customer data on Friday night.
 This is what they get.

-Run agents without permanent credentials, unlimited spend, or unobservable authority.
-Then export the proof when your CISO, auditor, board, or incident reviewer asks what happened.
+Bind agent actions to human or platform authority; apply spend, scope, rate, and escalation limits before access; export the proof when your CISO, auditor, board, or incident reviewer asks what happened.

 Evidence Pack